-A slow cooker pork chop pot roast dinner with thick, fall-apart, pork chops that are slow-cooked for hours with a mix of potatoes, carrots, fennel and onions.
-The cooking process results in an especially flavorful broth that is easily transformed to a quick gravy to pour over these chops!
+A slow cooker pork chop pot roast dinner with thick, tender pork chops, potatoes, carrots, fennel, and onions.
+Everything cooks together in one crockpot, creating a flavorful broth that gets turned into a quick gravy for serving.

 Pat the pork chops with paper towels to remove as much moisture as possible.
 Combine the salt, pepper and paprika in a small dish and sprinkle over both sides of the pork chops.